NotCras/asterisk_test/README.md

 ### Initial Setup
 We use python 3.

-Dependencies to run all of the scripts are:
+We have the following dependencies:
 - *matplotlib*
 - *pandas*
 - *numpy*